 - Assistant Professor, School of Sustainability, Arizona State University

 Sonja Klinsky is Assistant Professor at the School of Sustainability of Arizona State University.
-She was formerly a researcher in the Cambridge Centre for Climate Change Mitigation Research at the University of Cambridge.
+She was formerly a Researcher in the Cambridge Centre for Climate Change Mitigation Research, University of Cambridge.

 She is currently involved in two major research trajectories.
 First, ongoing work that analyses how climate change policy has been developed and perceived in both domestic and international arenas.
 Currently this focuses on the development of cap and trade mechanisms and on debates about justice and equity at multiple levels.
 This work is particularly interested in the role and perception of economic modelling in policy decision-making, and the ways in which arguments about justice are embedded in climate change policy dilemmas.